Peiresc’s Mediterranean World by Peter N. Miller

 A Collector’s Cabinet 17-November 1, 1998. exhibition at the National Gallery of Art, Washington, D.C., May, Catalog of the exhibition byWheelock, Arthur K. Jr.

-Wonders and the Order of Nature, 1150-1750 by Lorraine Daston, by Katharine Park
+Wonders and the Order of Nature, 1150-1750 by Lorraine Daston and Katharine Park

 Special Cases: Natural Anomalies and Historical Monsters by Rosamond Purcell